vnijs/gitgadget/README.md

 Note that changes may only be visible in the Rstudio after clicking the `refresh` button in the Git tab.

+## Sync

+If the repo you are working on is a fork you probably want to make sure it is up to date and merge any changes into the version you are working on locally.
+The first step is to ensure that git knows about the `upstream` repo you forked from.
+Copy the HTTPS link to clone the original repo into the `Sync from` input in the _Sync_ tab and then press `Sync`.
+The repo you forked will now be added as a _remote_.
+Click `Merge` to update your local version with any changes to the original.
+Fix merge conflicts if they pop up and proceed working on the repo.
+To undo the merge simply click the `Undo` button.
+When you are done commit and then push your changes to gitlab.

+> Make sure not to click the `Undo` button more than once or you may lose previous (local) commits.

 ## Collect

 Collect assignments from users/students using Merge (Pull) requests.
 TODO